AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 interface = ["dep:cw-orch"] # Enables cw-orch when the feature is enabled
 ```

-> **NOTE**: If you are using `rust-analyzer`, you can add the following two lines in your `settings.json` to make sure the features get taken into account when checking the project :
+> **NOTE**: If you are using `rust-analyzer`, you can add the following two lines in your `settings.json` to make sure the features get taken into account when checking the project:
 >
 >    ```json
 >     "rust-analyzer.cargo.features": "all",